 Developments in technology and changes in market, regulatory and consumer trends are creating opportunities for new entrants to profitably exploit new distribution channels, business models and niches.
 Failure to keep up with such developments could lead the Group to fall behind.
-To mitigate this, the Group is delivering multiple programmes to provide the Group with the capabilities to enable future innovation at pace.
+To mitigate this, the Group is delivering multiple programmes to provide the Group with the capabilities to enable its offerings to compete with new entrants, for example InsureTech.